EASS-HIT-PART-A-2024-CLASS-VI/FITLIFE-fitness-tracking-ofir-cohen/README.md

 ```

 ## 2️⃣ Environment Configuration
-For the LLM Chatbot functionality (and more necessary environment variables for the project) you'll need to configure environment variables by following these steps:
+For the LLM Chatbot functionality (and more necessary environment variables for the db) you'll need to configure environment variables by following these steps:

 1. Visit [MISTRAL AI ](https://console.mistral.ai/) to obtain your API key.